carlosds731/boostrap_markov/README.md

 ## How to the install dependencies ?

 1. `pip install --upgrade pip-tools`
-2. `pip-compile --generate-hashes --output-file=requirements.txt requirements.in --allow-unsafe`
-3. `pip-sync requirements.txt`
+2. `pip-sync requirements.txt`

 ## How to run the experiments

-The experiments that appear in the paper can be found in the relevant Jupyter notebook..
+The experiments that appear in the paper can be found in the relevant Jupyter notebook.